shea08/shea08.github.io/street.md

 ## Pricing (TBD)

-Please contact me to discuss pricing.
+Please <a href="https://shea08.github.io/contactme">contact me</a> to discuss scheduling and price options.

 * * *